As Long As There Is One Man

 - South Park: Bigger, Longer & Uncut parodies this sentiment with the song "La Résistance", as the song gradually turns into Go Ye Heroes, Go and Die, and Stan, Kyle and Cartman find it increasingly uninspiring.

-- In The Avengers, when Loki attacks Stuttgart and orders the people to bow to him, one elderly German refuses and proclaims that there will always be people who will stand up to petty tyrants like him.
+- In The Avengers, when Loki attacks Stuttgart, Germany and orders the people to bow to him, one elderly German (old enough to either lived through World War II or born soon after) refuses and proclaims that there will always be people who will stand up to petty tyrants like him.
 Loki gets ready to fry the old man when Captain America arrives.

 - Animorphs A Genre Savvy Visser One notes that unlike Yeerks, humans will continue fighting even when it's completely illogical.
 This is her main argument for continuing her secret invasion of the planet as opposed to Visser Three's plan for all-out war.
 (Although she has other reasons.)
 She turns out to be totally right, the eventual full assault is a disaster.